Updated: Dec 17, 2020

 Image courtesy of Juicing for Health

 Celeriac is also known as turnip-rooted celery, knob celery or celery root and is a type of celery that is grown for its edible roots.
-Although it's related to celery, it's a very different plant.
+Although it's in the celery family, the root itself is very different than celery.
 The taste of celeriac is similar to the upper stem of celery with a slight amount of bitterness.
 Once it's washed thoroughly and peeled it can be eaten raw or cooked.

 Image courtesy of Epicurious

 There are several nutritional benefits to celeriac root.
 It's a good source of:

 Fiber (good for digestion, blood sugar control and cholesterol)

 B Vitamins (assist with converting food into energy)

 Potassium (helps with blood pressure)

 We recently received celeriac in our Fresh Harvest box and I honestly was not sure what to do with it.
 What I love about Fresh Harvest is receiving fruits and vegetables that I would walk right past in the grocery store.
 Not only does the box deliver organic, local produce but it introduces us to new produce and inspires us to try new things!
 Variety is truly the spice of life.

 Below is an adaptation of Creamy Celeriac Soup from Fat Free Vegan.